How to Get Roaches Out of Your Dishwasher

 By cleaning the drain, you will be able to cut off the biggest food source for cockroaches.

 Then there are non-toxic traps designed explicitly for cockroaches that can also be used in the kitchen without any fear.
+You can use either gel baits or sticky traps with equal results.
 Simply place one or two of them directly under the dishwasher.

 Combat Max 12 Month Roach Killing Bait, Small Roach Bait Station,...